liaochenlanruo/pgcgap/docs/index.md

 ## Installation

 The software was only tested on Linux64 platform, The MacOS may also be good in theory.
 However, Windows could not be supported.
 Because this software relies on a large number of other softwares, so it is recommended to install with __[Bioconda](https://bioconda.github.io/index.html)__.
-The main program and most of other dependencies can be installed with one command as shown below, __but the "pan2nal" and "OrthoFinder" should be installed separately!__
+The main program and most of other dependencies can be installed with one command as shown below, __but the "pan2nal" and "Gubbins" should be installed separately!__

 __Step1: Install PAL2NAL__

 Download [PAL2NAL](http://www.bork.embl.de/pal2nal/distribution/pal2nal.v14.tar.gz) and uncompress, then copy the "pal2nal.pl" to a path in the environment variable.

-__Step2: Install OrthoFinder__
+__Step2: Install Gubbins__

 ```
-$conda install orthofinder
+$conda install gubbins
 ```

 __Step3: Install pgcgap__

 ```
+$conda create -n pgcgap python=2.7 anaconda
-$conda install pgcgap
+$conda activate pgcgap
+$conda install pgcgap # By command "whereis pgcgap", users can find the installation path of pgcgap, and then you should add it into your environment variable.
+$conda deactivate
 ```